dumspiro44/work/replit.md

 ### Frontend Architecture

-The frontend is built with React 18 and TypeScript, using Vite for development.
+The frontend is built with React 18 and TypeScript, using Vite.
 It utilizes Shadcn UI (New York style), Radix UI, and Tailwind CSS for a consistent and modern user interface.
 Wouter handles client-side routing, and state management is managed by TanStack Query for server state and React Context for authentication and theme settings.
 Key pages include Login, Dashboard, Posts Management, Create Content, Content Correction, Translation Jobs, Menu Translation, Interface Translation, SEO Optimization, and Configuration.
+Menu items are dynamically enabled/disabled based on WordPress connection status.

 ### Backend Architecture